biggproject/HttpIngestor/README.md

 # Introduction

-This is the generic ingestor.
-It currently requires just a String of data as input.
-The ingestor uses Spring Kafka, all properties are configurable using the present Spring Kafka properties.
+This is a HTTP based ingestor, it uses Spring Boot REST.
+The ingestor also uses Spring Kafka, all properties are configurable using the present Spring Kafka properties.

 # Endpoints